andrew6180/Ascension_Weakauras/README.md

 Shows a 3d model of Jandice Barov in Scholomance when targeting her, allowing easy detection of the one holding the white staff
 Click on the model to mark target with a skull

+# Auto turn in chests and nests
+automatically turns in the highest key or bait for high risk chests / nests. destroys the nest or chest if no keys or bait to use.

 # Block Loot Popup
 Blocks the loot / spell rank up notifications